Skip to main content

 Marine Connection works to:

-• Ban the capture of wild cetaceans for public display
+• Ban captures of wild cetaceans for public display

 • End the breeding of dolphins and whales in captivity